 - Longer lasting and more invasive medical treatments

 - Longer recovery period

 - Permanent effects of your injury that are more visible and serious

 Seek Legal Help for Your Personal Injury Claim

 If you have been injured and need to file a personal injury claim, contact one of our personal injury lawyers at McMahan Law Firm.
-We have offices in Chattanooga and Knoxville, TN, and our experts can fight for your case and help get you the compensation that you deserve.
+Our office is in Chattanooga, and our experts can fight for your case and help get you the compensation that you deserve.